Adopta-Un-Abuelo/react-components/CONTRIBUTING.md

 All the components, distributed by folders.
 If you want to create a new component, create a new folder and generate a new .tsx file.

 You will need to export your new component in the index.ts file.

+Also, create a .stories.tsx file to add it to the Storybook.
+You can create the unit test for the component directly in this file using `@storybook/testing-library`

 ```jsx
 export { default as ProgressBar } from './ProgressBar/ProgressBar';